AzimIslam/Research-Paper-RSS2-Web-Scraper/README.md

 ```
 It will then prompt for the university name which will is used to name the CSV output file.

-The CSV file output file will have the columns: title, link, description, keyword, university.
+The CSV output file will have the columns: title, link, description, keyword, university.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.